Using an Existing .NET Class as a Source Object

 };

-The SourceAssembly property can be the name of the referenced assembly that declares the source object, or the fully qualified name of the assembly that you plan to load programmatically.
+The SourceAssembly property of the Control can be either the name of the referenced assembly that declares the source object or the fully qualified name of the assembly that you plan to load programmatically.
 It can be retrieved as Assembly.GetAssembly(SourceObjectType).FullName.
-The SourceTypeName property is the full name of the source object's type.
+The SourceTypeName property is the full name of the source object’s type.
 It can be retrieved as sourceInstance.GetType().FullName.
-The RuleEditor class declares more source-related properties that can be used to set the source object.

-Our demo projects provide details on how to use .NET classes as source objects in Code Effects.
+Our demo projects provide detailed examples of how to use .NET classes as source objects in Code Effects.